lab-design/lab-design.github.io/_papers/ICSE-20b/index.md

 ---
 key: ICSE-20b
 permalink: /papers/ICSE-20b/
-short_name: ICSE '20
+short_name: ICSE '18
-title: BCFA: Bespoke Control Flow Analysis for CFA at Scale
+title: Collective Program Analysis
 bib: |
-  @inproceedings{ramu20bcfa,
+  @inproceedings{collective2018,
-    author = {Ramanathan Ramu and Ganesha Upadhyaya and Hoan A Nguyen and Hridesh Rajan}, title = {BCFA: Bespoke Control Flow Analysis for CFA at Scale}, booktitle = {ICSE'20: The 42th International Conference on Software Engineering}, location = {Gothenberg, Sweden},
+    author = {Ganesha Upadhyaya and Hridesh Rajan}, title = {Collective Program Analysis},
+    booktitle = {ICSE'18: The 40th International Conference on Software Engineering}, location = {Gothenberg, Sweden},
-    month = {May 23-May 29, 2020},
+    month = {May 27-June 3, 2018},
-    year = {2020},
+    year = {2018},
     entrysubtype = {conference},
     abstract = {
-     Many data-driven software engineering tasks such as discovering programming patterns, mining API specifications, etc., perform source code analysis over control flow graphs (CFGs) at scale.
-Analyzing millions of CFGs can be expensive and performance of the analysis heavily depends on the underlying CFG traversal strategy.
-State-of-the-art analysis frameworks use a fixed traversal strategy.
-We argue that a single traversal strategy does not fit all kinds of analyses and CFGs and propose bespoke control flow analysis (BCFA).
-Given a control flow analysis (CFA) and a large number of CFGs, BCFA selects the most efficient traversal strategy for each CFG.
-BCFA extracts a set of properties of the CFA by analyzing the code of the CFA and combines it with properties of the CFG, such as branching factor and cyclicity, for selecting the optimal traversal strategy.
-We have implemented BCFA in Boa, and evaluated BCFA using a set of representative static analyses that mainly involve traversing
-     CFGs and two large datasets containing 287 thousand and 162 million CFGs.
-Our results show that BCFA can speedup the large scale analyses by 1%-28%.
-Further, BCFA has low overheads; less than 0.2%, and low misprediction rate; less than 0.01%.
+      Popularity of data-driven software engineering has led to an increasing demand on the infrastructures to support efficient execution of tasks that require deeper source code analysis.
+While task optimization and parallelization are the adopted solutions, other research directions are less explored.
+      We present collective program analysis (CPA), a technique for scaling large scale source code analysis by leveraging analysis specific similarity.
+      Analysis specific similarity is about, whether two or more programs can be considered similar for a given analysis.
+      The key idea of collective program analysis is to cluster programs based on analysis specific similarity, such that running the analysis on one candidate in each cluster is sufficient to produce the result for others.
+      For determining the analysis specific similarity and for clustering analysis-equivalent programs, we use a sparse representation and a canonical labeling scheme.
+      A sparse representation contains only the parts that are relevant for the analysis and the canonical labeling helps with finding isomorphic sparse representations.
+      In a nutshell, two or more programs with same sparse representation must behave similarly for the given analysis.
+      Our evaluation shows that for a variety of source code analysis tasks when run on a large dataset of programs, our technique is able to achieve substantial reduction in the analysis times; on average 69% when compared to baseline and on average 36% when compared to a prior technique.
+      We also show that there exists a large amount of analysis-equivalent programs in large datasets for variety of analysis.
     }
   }
 kind: conference
 download_link: bcfaMain.pdf
-publication_year: 2020
+publication_year: 2018
 tags:
   - boa
 ---